gabrielsoltz/metahub/README.md

 ### Status

-Evaluate the status of the affected resource.
-For example, if the resource is running, stopped, or terminated for resources like EC2 Instances, and if the resource is attached or not for resources like EBS Volumes, Security Groups, etc.
+**Status** evaluate the status of the affected resource in terms of attachment or functioning.
+For example, for an EC2 Instance we evaluate if the resource is running, stopped, or terminated, but for resources like EBS Volumes and Security Groups, we evaluate if those resources are attached to any other resource.

 | **Possible Statuses** | **Description** |
 | --------------------- | --------------- |